 After leaving the nightclubs behind after the birth of his daughter Matt turned his self taught skills to produce set mixes for his Mixcloud page & created a Melbourne Bounce mix that made it to number 20 in the Mixcloud chart.

 His time in nightclubs has given him a range of abilities mixing many genres of music but is primarily a House & Bounce DJ.
-His new show House To House is his first venture into live radio & will showcase some top House remixes of songs wHe all know and will get you up out of your seat.
+His show The Kay Show is an exciting venture into live radio & will showcase some top tunes and remixes of songs we all know and will get you up out of your seat.